-Book Proposal

-Gogol and the Geographical Imagination of Romanticism

-Inga Vidugirytė

-The manuscript’s arguments, themes, and significance to the field

-The book presents pioneering exploration into the initial stage of the emergence and development of modern geographical imagination in Russia.
-It deals with one period of the intellectual life around 1830 when the new paradigme of geography developed in German Romanticism was adopted by Russian men of letters.
-The research focuses on the creative work of Nikolai Gogol who was the first in Russia to grasp and describe the new scientific approach to geographical reality as the method in teaching geography and to employ spatial images and other information from the geographical and cartographical sources in his fictional work.
-The book reveals that a specific kind of geographical landscape created by Gogol in his stories was based on the writings of German geographers, Alexander von Humboldt and Karl Ritter, which served for him as the storage of required information and the important media of the romantic philosophy that shaped his creative work.
+This book presents a pioneering exploration of the initial stage of the emergence and development of modern geographical imagination in Russia.
+It deals with a period of the intellectual life around 1830s when a new paradigm of geography that was developed during German Romanticism was adopted by Russian men of letters.
+The research focuses on the creative work of Nikolai Gogol who was the first in Russia to grasp and describe the new scientific approach to geographical reality as a method in teaching geography.
+He was also the first to employ spatial images and other information from the geographical and cartographical sources in his fictional work.
+The book reveals that the specific kind of geographical landscape created by Gogol in his stories was based on the writings of German geographers, Alexander von Humboldt and Karl Ritter.Those works served him as a resource of required information and as an important medium of the romantic philosophy that shaped his creative work.

-Since the critical tradition of human geography is almost absent in the studies of the discipine in Russia, the research on Gogol’s geographical theme appears to be the first attempt to consider critically the Romantic foundation of Russian geographical discourse of the time and its influence on Russian Romantic literature.
-The book maps the spots of Russian cultural field in which reflection and development of German geography was or could have been possible, and discusses Gogol’s chances to have had an access to them.
-It is for the first time that intellectual and artistic life of the 1830-ies in Russia is taken under the historical scrutiny in terms of geography as a science that was shaping spatial conciousness of the age.
+Since the critical tradition of human geography is almost absent in the studies of the discipline in Russia, the research on Gogol’s geographical theme appears to be the first attempt to consider critically the Romantic foundation of Russian geographical discourse of the time and its influence on Russian Romantic literature.
+The book maps the points in Russian cultural field in which reflection and development of German geography was or could have been possible, and discusses Gogol’s chances to have had an access to them.
+It is for the first time that an intellectual and artistic life of the 1830s in Russia is taken under such historical scrutiny in terms of geography as a science that was shaping the spatial conciousness of the age.

-Since Gogol’s writings on geography, almost prophetic for his time, as well as his geographical landscapes were not acknowledged as such by his contemporaries and later researchers, the book argues that only in the light of the contemporary critique of geographical discourse the ideas and geographical images of Gogol could be estimated properly.
-For the purposes of the research into the grounds of the author’s interest in geography, the idea of visual aspects of the discipline and its power to produce visual images of space developed in the field of cultural geography was chosen as the central topic for the analysis.
-My aim was to reveal that Gogol’s concern of geography was its ability to create, show and make people see the whole of the world by its description in words or representation in visual images, maps and landscapes.
+Since Gogol’s writings on geography that were almost prophetic for his time, as well as his geographical landscapes were not acknowledged as such by his contemporaries and later researchers, the book argues that only in the light of the contemporary critique of geographical discourse the ideas and geographical images of Gogol could be properly assessed.
+For the purposes of research into the grounds of the author’s interest in geography, the idea of visual aspects of the discipline and its power to produce visual images of space in the cultural geography was chosen as the central topic for the analysis.
+My aim was to reveal that Gogol was interested in geography because of its ability to create, show and make people see the whole world through verbal description or through representation in visual images, maps and landscapes.
 The book argues that employing visual and verbal geographical sources enabled Gogol to acquire specific geographical vision as it is represented in landscapes and maps.